immuhammadfurqan/immuhammadfurqan/README.md

 ## 💫 About Me

-I’m Muhammad Furqan — an **AI Engineer** focused on building **LLM-based, scalable applications** that connect research to real-world deployment.
+I'm Muhammad Furqan — an **AI Engineer** focused on building **LLM-based, scalable applications** that connect research to real-world deployment.
 My work combines **NLP, RAG pipelines, FastAPI, LangChain, Pinecone**, and **AWS** to create intelligent systems for **education, automation, and technical diagnostics**.

 Currently working on: